 2. Cooking dinner at 3 in the afternoon because that’s when the light is best

 3. Making meal plans based on the letters of the alphabet.

 4. Scheduling social media posts or editing photos when I should be sleeping.

 1. Making (or finding) Halloween costumes for my two adorable children.

 2. Decorating the house with gourds and pinecones while listening to the RHPS soundtrack

 3. Drinking warm apple cider and riding on hay-filled tractors

 5. Carving Eden’s 1st Jack-O-Lantern

-6. Eating lots of soup
+6. Eating lots of Yellow Split Pea Soup

 - Heat oil in a heavy bottom pot over medium heat.
-Add onions and saute until translucent and fragrant, about 7 minutes.
+Add onions and sauté until translucent and fragrant, about 7 minutes.
 Add garlic and ginger and cook for one more minute.
 Stir in curry powder.